The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Dimensional analysis of relations between characteristic charge carrier concentrations and minimum metallic conductivity

-Provided the relevant input quantities are known, dimensional analysis can yield valuable restrictions on the possible outcome of detailed theories.
+When it is known which input quantities are relevant, dimensional analysis can yield valuable restrictions on the possible outcome of detailed theories.
 Here, we apply this approach to studying the MIT in heavily doped crystalline semiconductors.
-When considering impurity conduction, in all theories with the smallest possible material specificity, the Hamiltonian includes four dimensioned parameters: the universal constants electron charge, $e$ [A\,s], and reduced Planck constant, $\hbar$ [kg\,m$^2$\,/\,s], as well as the material parameters effective mass, $m^*$ [kg], and permittivity, $\varepsilon$ [(A$^2$\,s$^4$)\,/\,(kg\,m$^3$)].
+In the field of impurity conduction, all theories with the smallest possible material specificity have four dimensioned parameters: the universal constants electron charge, $e$ [A\,s], and reduced Planck constant, $\hbar$ [kg\,m$^2$\,/\,s], as well as the material parameters effective mass, $m^*$ [kg], and permittivity, $\varepsilon$ [(A$^2$\,s$^4$)\,/\,(kg\,m$^3$)].